The Indian Pulsar Timing Array Data Release 2: II. Customised Single-Pulsar Noise Analysis and Noise Budget: Noise modeling methodology

 \subsubsection{White Noise}

 Each ToA measurement is associated with an inherent uncertainty due to the noise introduced by the radiometer (finite S/N of the average pulse) and the estimation techniques.
 Additionally, due to the presence of RFI as well as fluctuations of the single pulse profile due to processes intrinsic to the pulsar, the overall ToA uncertainty needs to be modified to get a more realistic estimate.
 This modification is done by accounting for white noise in the data using three parameters -- (i) \texttt{EFAC} (\texttt{E}rror-\texttt{FAC}tor), which accounts for the radiometer-induced noise and under-estimated template matching errors while estimating the ToAs, (ii) \texttt{EQUAD} (\texttt{E}rror added in \texttt{QUAD}rature), which accounts for additional noise in the ToA uncertainties unmodeled by \texttt{EFAC}, and (iii) \texttt{ECORR} (\texttt{E}rror \texttt{CORR}elated in radio-frequency), which quantifies the noise correlated across the observing frequencies for a particular observation but is uncorrelated across multiple observations.
-The latter two parameters mainly account for pulse jitter \citep{Kulkarni+2024, Kikunaga+2024}.
+The latter two parameters mainly account for pulse jitter~\citep{Kulkarni+2024, Kikunaga+2024}.
 These parameters are added for a particular set of observations based on the observing characteristics and backend-receiver configurations in this work.
 Both \texttt{EQUAD} and \texttt{ECORR} are added in quadrature with the ToA uncertainties such that the white noise covariance matrix can be represented as

-where $\sigma_{ij}$ is the uncertainty estimated by the ToA generation algorithm in the ToA for $i\text{th}$ epoch and $j\text{th}$ sub-band, $\delta_{ij}$ is the Kronecker delta, $\mathcal{U}$ is a block-diagonal matrix with $1$ for ToAs of the same observation and $0$ otherwise, and the subscript $c$ refers to a particular backend-receiver configuration.
+where $i,j$ denote the ToA indices, $\sigma$ is the uncertainty estimated by the ToA generation algorithm, $\delta_{ij}$ is the Kronecker delta, $\mathcal{U}$ is a block-diagonal matrix with $1$ for ToAs of the same observation and $0$ otherwise, and the subscript $c$ refers to a particular backend-receiver configuration.